jhap1982/giveituruguay/2017/2017-04-17 - Spectrum Center, Charlotte, NC, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Me and My Friends
+7. Me and My Friends
-Go Robot
+8. Go Robot
-Parallel Universe
+9. Parallel Universe
-The Power of Equality
+10. The Power of Equality
-The Getaway
+11. The Getaway
-Higher Ground
+12. Higher Ground
-Californication
+13. Californication
-What Is Soul? jam
+14. What Is Soul? jam
-Under the Bridge
+15. Under the Bridge
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes